 - Sync inventory information: You can keep track of your stock in real-time across multiple selling platforms through integrated third-party accounts

-- Manage all information on the same platform: Orders placed on other platforms like eBay and Amazon are forwarded to your Shopify account automatically.
+- Manage all information on the same platform: Orders placed on other platforms like eBay and Amazon are automatically forward to your Shopify account.
 You will be able to process orders for dispatch, receive messages, and collect payment without having to monitor other accounts

 - Lower operation costs: You don't have to build your fulfillment center or develop a packaging system from scratch.

 - Costs: Shopify is known for being reasonably expensive, charging $299 for a premium shop plan; its fulfillment by Shopify service will undoubtedly be similarly priced